ahasanbegovic/dspic-guitar-pedal/README.md

 ## Code

-Written using Mikroelektronika mikroC PRO for dsPIC v7.1.0.
-Programmed using a programmer designed and sold by Mikroelektronika (see Resources for documentation).
+The code is written using Mikroelektronika mikroC PRO for dsPIC v7.1.0.
+The dsPIC is programmed using a USB programmer designed and sold by Mikroelektronika (see Resources for documentation).
+The template of the code is written in C and given in the `code` directory.

 ## Resources